 Planning, thus, involves setting objectives and developing appropriate courses of action to achieve these objectives.
 Objectives provide direction for all managerial decisions and actions.
 Planning provides a rational approach for achieving predetermined objectives.
-All members, therefore, need to work towards achieving organisational goals.
+All members, therefore, Planning objective in view and being in action need to work towards achieving organisational goals.
 These goals set the targets which need to be achieved and against which actual performance is measured.
 Therefore, planning means setting objectives and targets and formulating an action plan to achieve them.
 It is concerned with both ends and means i.e., what is to be done and how it is to be done.